: TODAY'S ROYAL FAMILY

 Education and Early Years

-From September 1990, The Duke attended Ludgrove School in Berkshire, for five years until 5 July 1995.
+From September 1990, The Prince attended Ludgrove School in Berkshire, for five years until 5 July 1995.
 He then attended Eton College from July 1995 and studied Geography, Biology and History of Art at A Level.

 Find out more about Diana, Princess of Wales